Skip to main content

 Update the URL or authorization token on an existing network profile.

-thru-cli network set <NAME> [OPTIONS]
+thru network set $NAME [OPTIONS]

 NAME